Ayush-Warikoo/chess-db-project/README.md

 2. Paste the contents `backend/config/sample.txt` into `dev.env`
 3. Replace `<replace_with_your_password>` with the password set during your MySQL installation

+### Running database migrations
+1. To upgrade to the latest version of the database, run `npm run db-migrate up`
+2. To downgrade to the previous version of the database, run `npm run db-migrate down`

+### Loading sample data (WIP)
+1. Run `npm run load-sample-data`

 ## Troubleshooting

 ### `'.' is not recognized as an internal or external command, operable program or batch file.`